 - - - - - - - - - - - - - - - - - -

-Read Jeremy Griffith’s breakthrough redeeming explanation of the human condition in ; and much more about the relationship between science and religion while the journey to find understanding was underway in , specifically paragraphs 326-328.
+Watch Jeremy Griffith’s breakthrough redeeming explanation of the human condition in WTM Email 5, or read .
+You can also read more about the relationship between science and religion while the journey to find understanding was underway in , specifically paragraphs 326-328.

 Discussion or comment on this email is welcomed — see below.